marcriehm/kubernetes-research/Objects.md

 Additional fields include `spec.minReplicas` and `spec.maxReplicas`, which set the obvious limits.

-An example HPA is given here: [./HorizontalPodAutoscalers/hpa.yaml] (./HorizontalPodAutoscalers/hpa.yaml "HPA Example").
+An example HPA is given [here] (./HorizontalPodAutoscalers/hpa.yaml "HPA Example").

 ### Services